gnigrinis/Wikipedia-Clone/README.md

 ## Wikipedia Clone

 ### About page
 This page to be a example of use CSS GRID to estructure a page like Wikipedia.

-In this project I use HTML and CSS.
+### Used knowledge
+- Html 5
+- CSS 3
+- JavaScript

 ### About creator